kjolley/BIGSdb_documentation/dbase_setup.rst

     set to 'yes'.
 If the all_plugins attribute is set to 'yes', the Microreact plugin can be disabled by setting this attribute to 'no'.
 Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.
+The plugin also requires microreact_token to be provided.

 * microreact_country_field